prashsiv-eng/Interview-flash-cards/crypto.md

 ---

-## Public Key Infrastructure (PKI)

-PKI manages digital certificates and public-private key pairs.
-Certification Authorities (CAs) validate public keys and issue certificates to establish trust.

-Here are some examples of stream ciphers:
-RC4: A modern symmetric-key stream cipher used in wireless networks and SSL protocols.
-It was developed in 1987 by Ron Rivest, who also helped create the RSA public-key cipher.
-While RC4 is still used, it has many known vulnerabilities.
-A5/1: A stream cipher used for voice encryption in GSM mobile phones.
-ChaCha20: A modified version of Salsa20 that is supported in TLS 1.3.
-LILI-128: A stream cipher with a 128-bit key that is resistant to known attacks.
-It is easy to implement in software or hardware.

 ## Password Storage
 - Use a strong password hashing algorithm like Argon2, PBKDF2, or Bcrypt.
 - Generate a unique salt for each password and store it along with the hashed password.